CloudMax94/cadence.link/content/characters/frederick.md

     weight: 70
 ---

-Frederick starts with 100 rupees and loses rupees as time passes.
+Frederick starts with 100 rupees.
+He loses one rupee every 8th step, except while in peaceful areas.
 He turns into a ghost if his rupee count reaches 0.
 He can revive by collecting more rupees.
-While he is a ghost he can walk on water and lava and is only able to use his weapon & lute.
+While he is a ghost he can walk on water and lava and is only able to use a base dagger and lute.
 If he takes any damage while he is a ghost, he dies.

 ## Starting Area